Quirindi railway station: Description

 The complex comprises a type 1 brick combined residence and station building, completed in 1876; an open frame signal box set on a platform, completed in 1918; a corrugated iron outshed; and a brick platform face, completed in 1877.

 Heritage listing

-Quirindi is one of the best examples of a combined residence/station building of which there are five extant, this being one of the best.
-It forms an important part of the main street of Quirindi and is of high significance in the State rail system.

 Quirindi railway station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 This item is assessed as historically rare.
 This item is assessed as scientifically rare.
 This item is assessed as archaeologically rare.
 This item is assessed as socially rare.